 Fannie is scheduled to pay a $7.2 billion dividend to the Treasury this month, and I am imagining a court finding that dividend illegal and Fannie's 12 directors having to come up with half a billion dollars or so each to pay back to the company.

 Of course, the main problem is that Fannie and Freddie are not really normal companies.
-They're weird quasi-agencies of the U.S. government, guaranteeing mortgage debt with the not-quite-full-faith-and-credit of the government behind them.3 And nobody quite knows what normal-company versions of Fannie and Freddie would look like.4
+They're weird quasi-agencies of the U.S. government, guaranteeing mortgage debt with the not-quite-full-faith-and-credit of the government behind them.
+And nobody quite knows what normal-company versions of Fannie and Freddie would look like.

-John Carney has a good column today doing some math on how much Fannie and Freddie depend on the government.
+John Carney has a curt response doing some math on how much Fannie and Freddie depend on the government.
 Part of this dependency is that Fannie and Freddie have massive securities portfolios funded by massive below-market borrowings, but the core business -- guaranteeing mortgages against default -- is even more weirdly government-dependent:

 Fannie's other big source of income is its mortgage-guarantee business.
 This generated about $12.3 billion of income last year, excluding loan-loss releases, on about $3 trillion of single-family and multifamily mortgage guarantees.
 This is the business that Fairholme Capital and other fund managers see as most attractive.
 Again, though, this business is so profitable only because of government support, something the firm doesn't pay for.

 Yet the bailout agreement envisioned the government levying a fee for what is effectively reinsurance.
 While its size was never determined, the fee was waived in the 2012 change to the bailout terms.